 Once a year, chapter leaders, District Directors, chairs of all our state programs, Education Board and Board of Directors meet to share important information about our state and local programs.
+This interactive hybrid seminar was available both in-person and online, for your convenience and personal safety preference.
+Anyone holding a local, district or state leadership position is welcome.

 The WSMTA Leadership Seminar is supported by the WSMTA Teacher Enrichment Fund.

-WHEN: September 21 at noon till September 22 at noon
+WHEN: September 26 at noon till September 27 at noon

-WHERE: Hilton Garden Inn, Yakima WA (reservation link coming soon) or
+• Hilton Garden Inn, Yakima WA

-Zoom for those who cannot attend in-person
+• Zoom for those who prefer or who cannot attend in-person

 REGISTRATION FEE: $65 in-person or $35 virtual